yianni-ververis/qlik-sense-wordpress-plugin/README.md

 ##### Cannot access the page

+- In the host you only add the Qlik Sense server DNS not the full url like "myserver.com", not "https://myserver.com/single"
 - Make sure you whitelist the site's url in your Virtual Proxy
 - If the virtual proxy is "yianni" make sure you add in the settings "/yianni/"